One of the most beautiful parts of a relationship is that phase of getting to know each other.

 Buffy: Yeah.
 I ran away, and went to hell, and *then* got through it.
 I’m kinda hoping she doesn’t use me as a model.

-Now She’s a Stranger
+Now My Ex Girlfriend Is a Stranger

 Breakups are sudden.
 Even if you know that things aren’t going well, they seemingly come up of nowhere.
 And even if you have the sense that it may be coming, nothing prepares you for the pain and anguish of having someone you love disappear from your life.
 And then, even harder, is when you don’t recognize the person in front of you.
 They went from being your best friend to a stranger.